Leadership is an art of seeing

 I’ve found that this results in an approach to leadership that is more genuine, human, and effective than what most people have encountered before.
 If we let it, change might change us, helping us grow and find meaning in the process.

-Brian Sano is an executive and leadership coach, leadership development facilitator, and organizational consultant who works with senior leaders and their teams or others when the real challenges aren't just technical.
+I am an executive and leadership coach, leadership development facilitator, and organizational consultant who works with senior leaders and their teams or others when the real challenges aren't just technical.
 They're complex, unclear, and interconnected.
 They’re deeply human.
 And they require new learning.

-How might we work, together?
+How might we work and learn, together?

 Executive & Leadership Coaching